How To Do Optavia On Your Own (Easy guide)

 I’ve chosen to buy protein bars that have little to no carbs, are packed with proteins, and are less expensive than Fuelings.
 A good place to start is to search for protein bars that are under $3 per bar.
 This table displays some examples of substitute snacks you can use when doing Optavia on your own.

-Here’s the photo of one of my recent finds – Fulfil Chocolate Salted Caramel protein bar.
+Here’s the photo of one of my recent finds – Quest mini protein bars.

 If you like to continue living an Optavia lifestyle (without paying high fees), consider looking for bars that are equivalent to Optavia bars (but cheaper).
-On the other hand, if you want to make it on your own Optavia bars from scrach, you’ll need a food scale, measuring cups, a blender, a handful of recipes, and ingredients like protein powder, oats, and nuts.
+You can also try making DIY Optavia bars but this requires a food scale, measuring cups, a blender, recipes, and ingredients like protein powder, oats, and nuts.
+Preparation takes 30 minutes to an hour, and remember to store them for later.

 Eating small and often is all about portion control and timing; you’ll eat five meal replacement snacks throughout the day to keep your metabolism humming and avoid overeating.
 Here’s what one of my 5 small meals per day on Optavia DIY looks like.

 It includes 1 egg, 4 cucumber slices, 2 oz of tuna, and 5 oz of cauliflower mash, totaling 150 calories and 22 grams of protein.
-All I did was have 5 small fuelings and 1 Lean & Green meal, adding up to 800-1,000 calories a day.
+All I did was have 5 small fuelings and 1 Lean & Green meal, up to 2 condiments, adding up to 800-1,000 calories a day.

 Forgoing extra condiments means avoiding or minimizing the use of additional sauces, salad dressings, or spreads when following the DIY Optavia diet plan.
 This step aims to reduce unnecessary calories and sugars that often come with condiments, helping you stick to the Optavia plan’s calorie and nutrient guidelines.